 Attackers compromise modern applications through unsecured API endpoints, unvalidated API payloads, and client-side attacks injecting malware into unprotected scripts.
 The rise of new architectures like cloud-native and frameworks offers new attack surfaces.
 Security professionals need to adjust their focus and address issues like image integrity, vulnerabilities in common container images, and changes to containers and functions in production.

 Application security is a constantly evolving ecosystem of tools and processes.
-If you want to stay ahead of the hackers, you need to make sure that your application security practices are as advanced as today’s software development technologies.
+If you want to stay ahead of the hackers, you need to make sure that your application security practices are the best.